akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--It shows you that the 'scott' user — the user with whose public key you initialized Gitosis — is the only one who has access to the `gitosis-admin` project.-->

-In dieser Datei wird Dir angezeigt, dass nur der Benutzer ‚scott‘ — das ist der Anwender mit dessen öffentlichen Schlüssel Gitosis initialisiert wurde — Zugriff auf das Projekt `gitosis-admin` hat.
+In dieser Datei wird Dir angezeigt, dass nur der Benutzer ‚scott‘ — das ist der Anwender, mit dessen öffentlichen Schlüssel Gitosis initialisiert wurde, — Zugriff auf das Projekt `gitosis-admin` hat.

 <!--Now, let’s add a new project for you.
 You’ll add a new section called `mobile` where you’ll list the developers on your mobile team and projects that those developers need access to.
 Because 'scott' is the only user in the system right now, you’ll add him as the only member, and you’ll create a new project called `iphone_project` to start on:-->

 Lass uns jetzt für Dich ein neues Projekt hinzufügen.
 Dazu fügen wir eine neue Sektion mit dem Namen `mobile` hinzu, in der wir alle Teammitglieder aus dem „Mobile“-Team und alle Repositorys, die von Ihnen benötigt werden, auflisten.
 Da ‚scott‘ bisher der einzige Benutzer im System ist, werden wir ihn als einziges Teammitglied hinzufügen.
-Das erste von uns erzeugte Projekt mit dem wir anfangen, nennt sich `iphone_project`:
+Das erste von uns erzeugte Projekt, mit dem wir anfangen, nennt sich `iphone_project`:

 	[group mobile]
 	members = scott